 First steps to creating a private practice website

 Building a website for your therapy practice, be it private counseling, group therapy, or marriage and family therapy, has many benefits:

 - Your practice appears more legitimate which is important when you look for your office and start networking.

 - You develop your unique brand and vision thanks to the content you create for your website.

 - The process of building a website for your psychological practice helps you clarify other important aspects of your budding business, such as setting up contact information, social media presence, and your rates.

 The first thing about building a website is not starting with technical aspects.
-You need to take care of a few essential things first:
+You need to take care of a few essential things:

 - Which pages will make the most significant impact?
 How do you create content that turns first-time visitors into clients?